People living on the edges of national parks and other protected areas in Kenya and Nepal face daily threats from wildlife.

 Transforming evidence into meaningful action

-To protect the new enterprises and reduce the costs of living next to a protected area, human-wildlife conflict mitigation plans were co-developed with community members.
-In Kenya, this included enclosures to protect livestock and apiaries to protect chickens, goats and bees, which were 100% successful at stopping predation attempts.
-In Nepal, mitigation activities included snake-proof corrals for chickens, planting alternative crops that wild animals don’t eat and scarecrows, which also helped to reduce costs of wildlife conflict for our project participants.
+To protect the new enterprises and reduce the costs of living next to a protected area, human-wildlife conflict mitigation plans were co-developed with community members and mitigation measures selected through a participatory approach.
+In Kenya, this included predator-proof livestock enclosures and apiaries, which were 100% successful at stopping predation attempts.
+In Nepal, mitigation activities included snake-proof corrals for chickens, planting of alternative crops that wild animals don’t eat and specially-designed scarecrows.

-A key success of this project was the facilitation of multiple outreach meetings per year between community members, protected area staff, and other project stakeholders.
+A key success of this project was the facilitation of regular outreach meetings between community members, protected area staff, and other project stakeholders.
 These meetings included drop-in sessions to discuss challenges and define solutions, as well as community bus tours into national parks.
-This all empowered community members to be heard, - improving attitudes towards conservation and reducing illegal entry to protected areas among project participants.
+This provided multiple platforms for community members' voices to be heard; which alongside training in conflict mitigation and measures to protect crops and livestock, helped to improve attitudes towards conservation and increase people's perception of their ability to cope with wildlife conflict.

 When we join together, everything is possible.
-Our landmark project delivered gargantuan results for both people and wildlife to create long-term harmony and change for the better.
-It is our vision, that this will have a lasting impact to support coexistence with wildlife and the protection of these important habitats in Kenya and Nepal.
+Our landmark project delivered significant results for both people and wildlife to create long-term harmony and change for the better.
+It is our vision that this will have a lasting impact to support coexistence with wildlife and the protection of these important habitats in Kenya and Nepal.

 Find out more - download our project impact report